 Maintain a daily to-do list and prioritize tasks on it.
 Don’t discourage yourself with huge tasks (e.g. write paper); instead, break these into simple segments that can be accomplished within one or two days.
 Not only will you have a better sense of your progress on the huge task, you’ll also feel a sense of accomplishment when you can check off the smaller tasks.

-It is also important to know that you are not alone.
+Know that you are not alone.
 For perspective, read a great article on Time Management, at GradResources.org.
-If you are a dissertator, consider participating in Dissertation Bootcamp, hosted by the Graduate School each summer.
-You might also benefit from UW-Health’s online resources on stress and time management helpful
+If you are a dissertator, consider participating in Dissertation Writing Camp, hosted by the Graduate School each summer.
+You might also benefit from UW-Health’s online resources on stress and time management helpful.

 One of the benefits of a huge campus like UW-Madison is the vast number of support systems, which ensure that all students receive the help they need, grad students included.